lefterisvl83/TEP/Model-card.md

 Give a summary graph or metrics of how the model performs.
 Remember to include how you are measuring the performance and what data you analysed it on.

 ## Limitations

+An additional requirement for the anomaly detection algorithm is interpretability, i.e. not only being able to detect the fault, but also specifying what caused it to occur.
+Was it due to an incorrect flowrate set point?
+Or potentially a faulty valve?
+Thanks to this dataset, we know that the fault was caused by abnormal behaviour one of the process variables.
+The ability to pinpoint the offending variable is an important challenge to any anomaly detection algorithm.

+It does not show what the fault is caused from.

 Outline the limitations of your model.